-With the proposed public sector strikes planned to go ahead tomorrow, the Employment Advice Line at Croner has had an increase in calls from concerned employers about how to deal with strikes.
-The following guidance may be useful for employers.
+As travel chaos ensues, the Employment Advice Line at Croner has experienced an increase in calls from concerned employers about how to deal with the strike action.

 Do we have to pay employees who are taking part in the strike?